BaptisteHiggs/WorkflowAnalysis/AMPColouring/Colouring.md

 4. Save and rename "Untitled1" appropriately.

-5. To create the white background, create a new layer:
+5. To create the white background, create a new layer by clicking on the notepad icon in the bottom right hand corner:

 ![Missing Image](/AMPColouring/Images/FullscreenNewLayer.png)